Stay informed Sign up for our newsletter and be the first to know.

 Critical mass: Four potential winners in the booming critical minerals space

-It is being touted as the next economic boom for Australia – and the fervour for a clean energy transition certainly implies skyrocketing demand for the basket of critical minerals considered essential for this transformation.
+It is being touted as Australia’s next economic boom, and the fervour for a clean energy transition implies skyrocketing demand for the basket of critical minerals essential to this transformation.

-Some Australian stocks will be winners: here are four that I think make the grade:
+Some Australian stocks will be winners.
+Here are four I think make the grade:

 Sarytogan Graphite (SGA, 22 cents)